mikebranstein/speech-workshop-instructions/src/chapters/chapter3.md

-## Building Custom Speech Service data sets
+## Building Speech to Text Service data sets

 In this chapter, you'll learn:
 - The difference between training and testing data sets
 - How acoustic data sets are built
-- That language data sets help the Custom Speech Service (CSS) understand the likelihood of certain words and phrases
+- That language data sets help the Speech to Text Service (STT) understand the likelihood of certain words and phrases
 - That pronunciation data sets can help with simple word and and syllable replacements

 ### Understanding Machine Learning Data Sets